Passover massacre: The attack

-At 19:30 (GMT+2) the suicide bomber detonated the explosive device he was carrying.
-The force of the explosion instantly killed 28 civilians and injured about 140 people, of whom 20 were injured severely.
+At 19:30 (GMT+2) the bomber detonated the explosive device he was carrying.
+The force of the explosion instantly killed 28 civilians and wounded 140, of whom 20 were injured severely.
 Two of the injured later died from their wounds.
 Some of the victims were Holocaust survivors.

 Most of the victims were senior citizens (70 and over).
 The oldest victim was 90 and the youngest was 20 years old.
 A number of married couples were killed, as well as a father together with his daughter.
 One of the victims was a Jewish tourist from Sweden who was visiting Israel for Passover.

 Seventy-three of the 140 injured in the attack were evacuated to Laniado Hospital in neighboring Kiryat Sanz, Netanya.
 Although established as a regional hospital, Laniado had established a trauma center and emergency protocol in the wake of suicide bombings and terrorist attacks in the Netanya area during the Second Intifada.
 In addition to medical teams, the hospital benefited from the volunteerism of Hasidim living in Kiryat Sanz, who donated blood, carried stretchers, and otherwise assisted the medical staff.

 According to the indictment filed in the Tel Aviv court, the initial plot for the Passover massacre included the use of cyanide; 4 kg of cyanide had been bought and prepared for a chemical attack.
 Tarak Zidan had been recruited to Hamas, and during 1997 he researched the use of chlorine and other nerve agents to be used in terror attacks.
 In 2002, 4 kg of chlorine had been bought and packed for the attack.
 For unknown reasons it was not used and passed to Abbas al-Sayyid instead.